Deployment: Invicti Platform on-demand, Invicti Platform on-premises

 Access control vulnerabilities like IDOR, BOLA, and BFLA pose significant security risks in APIs, allowing unauthorized users to access, modify, or delete data that should be restricted.
 Invicti Platform provides comprehensive testing capabilities to automatically detect these vulnerabilities through multi-session scanning.

-This comprehensive guide is split into three focused documents that follow your testing journey:
+Three focused documents follow your testing journey:

 Understand API access control vulnerabilities